 No. Most people take out a policy to cover them for critical illness along with Life Insurance.

 For an upfront charge, this is an option where the insurer pays your premiums if you are unable to, through illness or disability.
 When you are well enough to return to work the waiver of premium stops.
 There is usually a waiting period of 4 to 24 weeks before your insurer takes over the payment.

 Because we are long established.
-Our independent status and long- standing relationships with all major insurers means we can offer impartial advice on a wide range of insurance products to help find the best possible premiums and the perfect policy, tailored to your needs.
+Our independent status and long-standing relationships with all major insurers means we can offer impartial advice on a wide range of insurance products with the aim of finding you the best suited policy for you, tailored to your own needs and your budget.